tariqdaouda/pyGeno/README.rst

 Filtering SNPs:
 ---------------
-For an example of how to definie your own filters you can have a look at the function defaultSNPFilter in SNP.py
+For an example of how to define your own filters you can have a look at the function defaultSNPFilter in SNP.py

 Progress Bar:
 -------------